jcs-emacs/jcs-emacs/doc/programming_modes.md

 # Programming Modes

-You are allow to choose different `major-mode` to edit different file.
-Hence I am recording all the `major-mode` I am using corresponding to each file type.
+You are allowed to choose different `major-mode` to edit different file.
+Hence, I am recording all the `major-mode` I am using corresponding to each file type.

 | Language                | Mode                                                                                            | Description                                                                           | Version                                                                                                   |